 I'm a Data Engineer by day at Riot Games (via X-Team ) and by night, I curate the last news/product announcements/resources about AWS Silicon (Graviton, AWS Nitro, Inferentia, and Trainium).

-Issue # 80: March 22, 2024 to March 29, 2024 Hey Reader.
-Welcome to Issue # 80 of AWS Graviton Weekly, which will be focused on sharing everything that happened in the past week related to AWS Silicon: from March 22, 2024, to March 29, 2024.
-Before doing the normal stuff I do here every week, let me share with you an exciting product I'm building here.
-Some of you have always asked about having a single place with all the resources I've shared here in this newsletter since its foundation, but...
+Issue # 109: October 11, 2024 to October 18, 2024 Hey Reader.
+Welcome to Issue # 109 of AWS Graviton Weekly, which will be focused on sharing everything that happened in the past week related to AWS Silicon: from October 11, 2024 to October 18, 2024.
+Enjoy.
+Recommendation of the week: We need to chat about cost cutting on AWS Before doing the standard stuff we do every week, I wanted to let you know I'm working with an amazing team to help you save big if you have your workloads on AWS today....